rackerlabs/technical-blog/_posts/2020-06-04-do-you-have-an-operatoinal-readiness-checklist.md

 #### Infrastructure deployment practices

 We recommend that you deploy all infrastructure by using Infrastructure as Code (IaC).
-Ahead of going live, ensure that you synchronize the code-base for IaC and the cloud environment.
+Ahead of going live, ensure that you synchronize the code base for IaC and the cloud environment.

 You should define and test your continuous integration and continuous deployment